Verdict: Navien High-Efficiency Condensing Tankless Water Heater

 Remote temperature setting, usage alerts, and diagnostic codes via iOS/Android app.

-Reduces wait time for hot water at distant fixtures, further improving comfort.
+Optional internal pump reduces wait time for hot water at distant fixtures, improving comfort.

 | Feature | Value |